sqlfluff/sqlfluff/src/sqlfluff/utils/reflow/README.md

 As a rule of thumb:
 - If it's a rule about _Spacing_ it should only care about that in full knowledge that it may make lines too long.
-Unless the user has _also_ enabled long line checking, this is fine.
+Unless the user has _also_ enabled long line checking, this is fine, and if they have enabled it - that rule will pick things up itself.
+  - This means we'll likely need a `.respace()` method.
 - If it's a rule about _Indentation_ we should also not check line length (for the same reasons).
+  - This means we'll likely need a `.reindent()` method.
 - If it's a rule about _Line Breaks_ in relation to other segments (e.g. around commas or operators), we should aim to keep the existing _Indentation_ and not reset that or consider any